 1. INTRODUCTION

-As such, I firstly discuss in this article how we assess the credibility of these writers.
-Secondly, I go on to offer historical accounts that have been accepted as credible by today’s experts.
-I am meaning ancient historical records, from credible sources, that have been accepted by both non-religious scholars and Christian scholars (qualified Christian experts).
+As such, I firstly discuss in this sub-article how we ‘assess’ the credibility of these writers.
+Secondly, I go on to offer historical accounts that HAVE been accepted as credible by today’s experts.
+I am meaning ancient historical records, from credible sources, that have been accepted by BOTH non-religious scholars AND Christian scholars (qualified Christian experts).

 2. WHAT DOES ‘CREDIBILTY’ ACTUALLY MEAN HERE?

-Let’s look then at ‘credibility’ in reference to secular (non-religious) historical records.
-And I am referring to the ancient records that Christian scholars (today’s qualified Christian experts) do actually rely on to ‘support’ the likelihood of the Bible’s account of Jesus being accurate and truthful.
+Let’s firstly look then at ‘credibility’ in reference to secular (non-religious) historical records.
+And I am referring to the ancient records that Christian scholars (today’s qualified Christian experts) DO actually rely on to ‘support’ the likelihood of the Bible’s account of Jesus being accurate and truthful.

 3. CREDIBILITY OF HISTORIANS ASSESSED

-• How many copies of these documents actually are now in existence;
+- How many copies of these documents actually are still in existence;

 Other factors can also be applied during analysis.
 For example, can the results of related archeology be used to verify statements made within documents.

-What I am saying here is that Christian scholars do use the SAME credible ‘methods’ of assessing historical documents that all modern day secular scholars use.
-Their research must be as exacting as it possibly can be.
-If it is not, then they will eventually be challenged by their own ‘peers’; their fellow scholars.
+What I am saying here is that Christian scholars do use the SAME credible ‘methods’ when assessing historical documents that all modern day secular scholars use.
+Their research MUST be as exacting as it possibly can be.
+If it is not, then they WILL eventually be challenged by their own ‘peers’; their fellow scholars.

-But having said all that, because of past time, it is obvious that relying on ancient documents can never be a totally exact science!
+But having said all that, because of past time, it is obvious that relying on ancient documents can NEVER be a totally exact science!
 The fact is that original documents are often lost with that passing of time.
-Quite often, modern scholars/ historians need rely on documents written during later times that relay information that has been sourced from original documents that are now lost.
+Quite often, modern scholars/ historians need to rely on documents written during later times that DO relay information that HAS been sourced from original documents that are now lost.

 4. CREDIBLE RECORDS THAT ARE AVAILABLE